grand-rick/Storefront-Backend-API/README.md

             npm i -D typescript ts-node tsc-watch prettier jasmine-ts eslint-plugin-prettier eslint-config-prettier eslint @types/node @types/bcrypt @types/body-parser @types/cors @types/express @types/jasmine @types/jsonwebtoken @types/morgan @types/nodemon @types/pg @typescript-eslint/eslint-plugin @typescript-eslint/parser
             ```
 1. The `tsconfig.json`, `eslint.json` and `.prettierrc` are already configured for you.
 Don't worry about that.
-1. Run the following command, this is to set up your environment variables.
-    ```bash
-    cp .env.example .env
-    ```
-    * Replace the random variables in the `.env` file with realistic values that you would use for the project, check the [database file](database.json) and copy the values for a quick set up.
-Modify them as you please.

 1. Now to create the databases.
 I'll use the `database.json` file for the values.
 Follow along with these commands.
     ```bash